 Definitely bring a basic tool kit, duct tape, and such useful articles as extra fuses, light bulbs, jumper cables, and the like.
 Also, if your rig has any parts that are unique to it, bring replacements.

 You want enough of the right tools and spare parts to keep you going and allow you to make repairs at need, but not so many that you are overloading the RV.
+That’s why it is so important to keep up with your static caravan maintenance on your vehicle.

 Tip 4): Campground Routine is Key